Healthy Homes Assessment Judgeford

 Draught Stopping Judgeford

-If you can feel external air getting in, or see a clear draught from a crack or a gap or crack, then it is probably a gap or an opening that needs sealing in some way.
-Cracks or gaps with large gaps must be sealed permanently.
-Any gaps greater than 3mm that allow air in or out from your home require seals.
-In the case of an open fireplace isn’t used it can cause draughts and must be sealed off.
-Landlords and property managers are responsible for making sure such draughts are eliminated in the maximum extent imaginable.
+If you can feel external air flowing in or a clear draught from a gap or hole and you are able to feel it, it is likely a crack or hole which needs sealing in some way.
+Cracks and gaps that are large should be fixed permanently.
+Any gaps greater than 3mm that let air in or out within your house need to be sealed.
+For instance, if an open fireplace isn’t used it can create draughts.
+This should be sealed off.
+Property managers and landlords are accountable for making sure such draughts are eliminated as far as imaginable.

-You don’t require to block up intentional gaps or holes which are part of the building.
-For instance, small gaps around windows and doors might be necessary to allow for the movement of the building as the house gets warmer and cooler, so that they can still be opened and closed rather than sticking.
-We will inspect the windows and doors during our Healthy Homes assessment of your rental property.
+There is no require to block up intentional holes or gaps in the building.
+For example, tiny gaps around windows and doors might be necessary to allow movement of the structure when the household is heated and cools so that they are able to be shut and opened, rather than being stuck.
+We will examine all windows and doors as part of our Healthy Homes assessment of your rental property.

 draught stopping building inspections